Din-Iuliana/Payment_Delay_Project-/README.md

 ### 6. Predictions
 - Applied the trained and tuned model on the test dataset
 - Generated final predictions for `payment_delay`

+## Business Insights
+The results show that payment delays are mainly driven by customer behavior and usage costs.
+Customers who frequently contact customer service and those subscribed to international plans present the highest risk of delayed payments, indicating potential dissatisfaction and higher billing uncertainty.
+Additionally, heavy daytime and international usage leads to increased charges, which significantly raises the probability of late payments.
+From a business perspective, these insights allow the company to proactively identify high-risk customers, apply targeted retention strategies, optimize billing communication, and design early intervention policies (such as payment reminders or personalized offers) to reduce financial risk and improve cash flow stability.

 ## Technologies Used
 - Python